WebAssembly/WASI/legacy/preview1/docs.md

 #### <a href="#fd_pwrite" name="fd_pwrite"></a> `fd_pwrite(fd: fd, iovs: ciovec_array, offset: filesize) -> Result<size, errno>`
 Write to a file descriptor, without using and updating the file descriptor's offset.
-Note: This is similar to `pwritev` in POSIX.
+Note: This is similar to `pwritev` in Linux (and other Unix-es).

+Like Linux (and other Unix-es), any calls of `pwrite` (and other functions to read or write) for a regular file by other threads in the WASI process should not be interleaved while `pwrite` is executed.

 ##### Params
 - <a href="#fd_pwrite.fd" name="fd_pwrite.fd"></a> `fd`: [`fd`](#fd)